Skip to main content

 An Introduction to Immersive Relationship Healing

-Marathon couples therapy is an intensive, multi-day therapeutic format designed to help couples achieve significant breakthroughs in a condensed timeframe.
-Unlike traditional weekly sessions, this immersive approach allows partners to dive deep into core issues without the "start-stop" dynamic of conventional therapy.
+Marathon couples therapy is an intensive, multi-day therapeutic format designed to give couples focused time for relationship work.
+Unlike traditional weekly sessions, this immersive approach allows partners to stay with important patterns without the "start-stop" dynamic of conventional therapy.

 This guide provides a comprehensive overview of marathon couples therapy, drawing from clinical experience and evidence-based practices like the Gottman Method.
 Below, you’ll find everything you need to know—from what to expect and how to prepare, to finding the right therapist and weighing the pros and cons.